Best Forex Broker 2017

 There are two major types of broker – Dealing Desk and Non Dealing Desk.

 Forex dealer or Market Maker processes their clients trading instructions through a dealing desk within their company.
 A dealing desk broker takes the other side of the trade to you, meaning when you open a position like the EUR/USD the trade will be executed by the broker and they are then exposed to that trade.
-In simple terms, if you win, they lose and if you lose that trade then they win.

 A Non-Dealing Desk (NDD) broker passes the trade straight through to a third party.
 There are two kinds of NDD broker (ECN and STP).
 They are both essentially the conduit between you the trader and the market maker or dealer.